The Association was founded originally for collectors and researchers in the smallarms field and its membership procedures reflect this.

 Following the initial interview, your application will be “read” at three monthly meetings of the Association before you can be elected to Full Membership.

-To apply for Corresponding or Institutional subscription, there is no requirement for interview – simply complete the Publications Subscription application form and return it with your cheque (for overseas applications the Membership Registrar can arrange for a Paypal invoice).
+To apply for Corresponding or Institutional subscription, there is no requirement for interview – simply complete the Online Paperless Application or download the Publications Subscription application form and return it with your cheque (for overseas applications the Membership Registrar can arrange for a Paypal invoice).

 Full voting membership is awarded to persons capable of handling arms and ammunition safely, and possessing a substantial knowledge of some aspect of the history, use or technology of smallarms.
 Full voting members are entitled to attend all meetings of the Association, to receive all publications of the Association, may join the online HBSA Members Forum, and to vote at General and Special Meetings of the Association.
 Full voting members should ideally attend at least one meeting of the Association in any period of twelve months.